farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 If an action doesn't have any action dots darkened, then you roll `2d6` and **pick the lowest result**.

 While to odds aren't great, you can always `push yourself`, `add tension` to the scene or get an `assist` to add more dice to your pool.
-More on that later.
+More on that in [Even the Odds](#even-the-odds)

 For now, let's take a look at the different tools you can use to resolve the different situations that arise in your story.